shan-emacs/emacs-packages-mirrors/melpa/fountain-mode-readme.txt

 - Navigation by section, scene, character name, or page
 - Integration with outline to fold/cycle visibility of sections and scenes
+- Integration with electric-pair-mode to insert emphasis delimiters with single key (i.e. * or _)
 - Integration with imenu (sections, scene headings, notes)
 - Intergration with auto-insert for title page metadata
 - Automatically add/remove character (CONT'D)
+- Toggle syntax highlighting of each element
-- Toggle visibility of emphasis delimiters and syntax characters
+- Toggle visibility of emphasis and syntax markup
-- 3 levels of syntax highlighting
 - Optionally display scene numbers in the right margin
 - Intelligent insertion of a page breaks